rickyfelix19/club-space/README.md

-We have come up with an application for the SYNCS Hackathon that offers a better way to form communities.
+We have come up with an application that offers a better way to form communities.
 Our application provides a virtual environment with users being able to change the theme of video during calls and play games directly from our app where cool animations appears when match ended using gesture recognition, speech recognition, and AR technology.